rust-lang/rust/src/doc/tarpl/exotic-sizes.md

 # Dynamically Sized Types (DSTs)

-Rust also supports types without a statically known size.
-On the surface, this is a bit nonsensical: Rust *must* know the size of something in order to work with it!
-DSTs are generally produced as views, or through type-erasure of types that *do* have a known size.
-Due to their lack of a statically known size, these types can only exist *behind* some kind of pointer.
-They consequently produce a *fat* pointer consisting of the pointer and the information that *completes* them.
+Rust in fact supports Dynamically Sized Types (DSTs): types without a statically known size or alignment.
+On the surface, this is a bit nonsensical: Rust *must* know the size and alignment of something in order to correctly work with it!
+In this regard, DSTs are not normal types.
+Due to their lack of a statically known size, these types can only exist behind some kind of pointer.
+Any pointer to a DST consequently becomes a *fat* pointer consisting of the pointer and the information that "completes" them (more on this below).

-For instance, the slice type, `[T]`, is some statically unknown number of elements stored contiguously. `&[T]` consequently consists of a `(&T, usize)` pair that specifies where the slice starts, and how many elements it contains.
-Similarly, Trait Objects support interface-oriented type erasure through a `(data_ptr, vtable_ptr)` pair.
+There are two major DSTs exposed by the language: trait objects, and slices.

+A trait object represents some type that implements the traits it specifies.
+The exact original type is *erased* in favour of runtime reflection with a vtable containing all the information necessary to use the type.
+This is the information that completes a trait object: a pointer to its vtable.

+A slice is simply a view into some contiguous storage -- typically an array or `Vec`.
+The information that completes a slice is just the number of elements it points to.

 Structs can actually store a single DST directly as their last field, but this makes them a DST as well: